CETA and other Trade Agreements

 What is the solution?

 We need trade agreements that do not pose a threat to democracy.
-We need trade to strengthen consumer, environmental and social rights. foodwatch is not against international trade or free trade agreements, however, we firmly believe that all trade deals must be negotiated transparently, create fair trade conditions and serve the prosperity of all citizens instead of simply increasing the profits of large companies.
+We need trade to strengthen consumer, environmental and social rights. foodwatch is not against international trade or trade agreements, however, we firmly believe that all trade deals must be negotiated transparently, create fair trade conditions and serve the prosperity of all citizens instead of simply increasing the profits of large companies.
 CETA does not satisfy these criteria and must therefore be stopped immediately!

 What is foodwatch doing?